 Support the Economy - Wetlands provide opportunities for tourism, bird watching, nature photography, hunting, fishing and other activities.

 Did you know our drinking water comes from the North Saskatchewan River?
 Wetlands act as a filter for snowmelt and rain water before it enters our local creeks and the river.

 Did you know wetlands are the most productive natural feature on our landscape?

-The Strathcona County Wetland Conservation Policy (3.2 MB) works to ensure that no net loss of wetlands occurs in the urban and rural areas of Strathcona County.
+Conserving Strathcona County's wetlands (3.3 MB) works to ensure that no net loss of wetlands occurs in the urban and rural areas of Strathcona County.
 All development initiated by either a landowner or a third party -including Strathcona County- is subject to this policy.

 How can you help?